 - Unattended running of experiments may be carried out only when it is absolutely necessary. - Experiments involving overnight refluxing of solvents must be done inside a ducted fume hood.
 The plug of the heating mantle or hot plate must be within reach to be switched off in case the water flow fails.
 All water lines must be fixed securely and free from leakage. - All experiments left on must have a notice on yellow card (available from the laboratory staff-in-charge) saying Experiment in Progress.
+Please Leave On;

-Please Leave On. - o and indicating potential hazards in plain English, e.g. "Flammable solvent", "Contains Toxic Material" - this is for the benefit of the night security staff who are not chemists. - o and the name and telephone number of the person who is responsible for it.
+- o and indicating potential hazards in plain English, e.g. "Flammable solvent", "Contains Toxic Material" - this is for the benefit of the night security staff who are not chemists. - o and the name and telephone number of the person who is responsible for it.
 This must be a realistic telephone number where you can be contacted at all times because you may be called out at any time to deal with your experiment. - If at all possible, this information should be posted in a prominent position external to the laboratory. - If an unattended experiment is set up in a fume hood, the lighting for that fume hood should be switched on. - Not all fume hoods may be appropriate for unattended work.
 Approval of the fume hood must be obtained from the laboratory staff-in-charge before any such work is carried out. - Electrical equipment left on should carry a Do Not Switch Off notice in yellow card giving the name of the person leaving the equipment and a contact phone number.

 Eksperimen sedang dijalankan

-9 Tolong jangan matikan suis & air!
+Tolong jangan matikan suis & air!

--Wina (Experiment in Progress
+THE REAL (Experiment in Progress

 Please leave on!)

-Hazad: Pelar rut Mudah Terbakar/Kandungan Bahan Toksid
+Hazad: Pelar ut Mudah Terbakar/Kandungan Bahan Toksid

-(Hazard Fk mmable Solvent/Contains Toxic Material)
+(Hazard: Fla mmable Solvent/Contains Toxic Material)

-(riuzuru. riu minuble Solveni/Contains Toxic Material)

-(riazara. ria minable Solvent/contains Toxic Material)

-miniable Solvent/Contains Toxic Material)

-Nama (Name) :

-Nama (Name) : H.p/Tel :
+lama (Name) :

 Nama (Name) : H.p/Tel : samb. (ext.) :

-Nama (Name) : H.p/Tel : Saya berada di bang samb. (ext.) : gunan/alamat (I can be contacted at Building/address):
+Nama (Name) : No/Tel : Naya berada di bang samb. (ext.) : gunan/alamat (I can be contacted at Building/address):

-Nama (Name) : H.p/Tel : Saya berada di bang samb. (ext.) :
+Nama (Name) : H.p/Tel : Naya berada di bang Notong yang tidak Be samb. (ext.) :